 Prints can also be taken without consent if the offence in question is punishable by 12 months imprisonment or more.

 Under the Crimes Act (Cth), the requirements in relation to fingerprints apply to ‘identification material’ as defined.
 This term includes recordings of a person’s voice or handwriting and photographs of the person (s 3ZJ).
-When taking such fingerprints and other Evidence collected by police to help identify a person suspected of committing an offence.
-This may include fingerprints, voice recordings, handwriting samples or photographs., police can use such force as is necessary and reasonable.
+When taking such fingerprints and other identification material, police can use such force as is necessary and reasonable.

 Where the suspect is aged from 10 to 18, or is not able to manage their own affairs, fingerprints can only be taken if police obtain a court order, or with the consent of the suspect’s parent or guardian.
-In deciding whether to make such an order, the court will take into account the seriousness of the offence, the age or any disability of the A person who has been charged with a crime.
-Also known as a defendant. and such other matters as it thinks fit.
+In deciding whether to make such an order, the court will take into account the seriousness of the offence, the age or any disability of the accused and such other matters as it thinks fit.
 If fingerprints are to be taken from such a suspect following the making of a court order, this must be done in the presence of the suspect’s parent or guardian or an independent person (see ‘Role of the independent person’, below).

 Fingerprint, including fingerscan, records and related identification material have to be destroyed if, after six months, the person has not been charged with the offence for which the material was taken or with any other offence for which the material has some value as evidence.
 Identification material must also be destroyed if the person was charged with a relevant offence but then was found not guilty.